Everything you need to know about CFDs

 You may experience cases where a CFD is not available for short-selling.
 This might be because the broker isn't able to borrow the stock.
 It may also be due to a short-selling ban put in place by the local financial authorities in order to protect the integrity and quality of the securities market.

-Please also take note that short-sell orders with "good till cancelled" (GTC) or "good till date" (GTD) duration may be cancelled if borrow availability ceases.
-You may want to monitor short sell orders entered outside market hours or running across multiple days closely.
+Please also take note that short-sell orders with "good till cancelled" (GTC) or "good till date" (GTD) duration may be cancelled if borrowing availability ceases.
+You may want to closely monitor short sell orders entered outside market hours or running across multiple days.

-Lastly, always remember you may experience limitations on the amount of CFDs you can short trade in a single day due to limited borrowing availability in the underlying market.
+Lastly, always remember you may experience limitations on the number of CFDs you can short trade in a single day due to limited borrowing availability in the underlying market.

 Infographic by Saxo explaining 'Long' and 'Short' positions in CFD trading.
 The top section shows a 'Long' position with a graph indicating a rising asset price, with 'Buy' at the bottom and 'Sell' at the top, leading to 'Profit' if the price increases and 'Loss' if it decreases.
 The bottom section shows a 'Short' position with a graph indicating a falling asset price, with 'Sell' at the top and 'Buy' at the bottom, leading to 'Profit' if the price decreases and 'Loss' if it increases.
 The Saxo logo with the tagline 'Be Invested' is at the bottom right.

-Aside from those two key advantages of leverage and going long/short, CFDs offer a range of other unique benefits:
+Aside from those two key advantages described above (leverage and going long/short), CFDs offer a range of additional unique benefits:

 Access to a wide range of markets

-If you want to speculate on the financial markets, you don’t need to limit yourself to exchange traded products such as stocks and ETFs.
+If you want to speculate on the financial markets, you don't need to limit yourself to exchange-traded products such as stocks and ETFs.
 Generally, you can trade CFDs on a much wider range of assets.
-At Saxo, for example, we offer CFDs on stocks, stock indices, forex, commodities, options, and bonds.
+At Saxo, for example, we offer CFDs on stocks, stock indices, forex, commodities, and bonds.

 Around-the-clock trading